mxc-commons/znd-servicemanager/README.md

 ## Introduction

-mxc-servicemanager is a fork of [zend-servicemanager  3.3](https://github.com/zendframework/zend-servicemanager "zend-servicemanager").
+mxc-services is a fork of [zend-servicemanager  3.3](https://github.com/zendframework/zend-servicemanager "zend-servicemanager").
 We changed the repo name to indicate that this fork features well maintained master and develop branches which can differ from master and develop branches of zend-servicemanager.
+An important difference to zend-servicemanager is that we do not support PHP 5.6.
+We provide another repository

-For mxc-servicemanager we refactored several parts of zend-servicemanager for better performance.
+For mxc-services we refactored several parts of zend-servicemanager for better performance.
 This includes configuration and setup, factory caching and service resolution.
 This package was introduced to deliver enhancements early.

 A major design constraint is zend-servicemanager compatibility.
-All changes applied to mxc-servicemanager are proposed to the zend-servicemanager project also via pull request.
-Changed master and develop branches of zend-servicemanager will get merged into mxc-servicemanager asap after release.
+All changes applied to mxc-services are proposed to the zend-servicemanager project also via pull request.
+Changes master and develop branches of zend-servicemanager will get merged into mxc-services.

-Our motivation to do this comes out of our project portfolio management on one hand (we need a fast service manager for other projects), our commitment to Open Source on the other hand, and from economical constraints.
+Our motivation to do this is our need for a fast servicemanager component and our commitment to open source.

-We are not strong or big enough to work on many projects at the same time, so we have to be focussed (this on the third hand ;).
-We need a way to bring our ideas for servicemanager enhancements in having a limited time frame.
-This fork is the playground where we can complete and deploy our work early.

 ## Features / Goals